Alexanderariza/Landslide_detection/README.md

 **Sentinel 2 image acquired by 10/11/2020 after landslide events in Queja - Alta Verapaz comparing spectral indexes on bare soils**
 <img src='./Img/gifland(3).gif' alt='Comparison of methodologies' style="display: block; margin-right: 5px auto 5px auto; width: 100%;"></img>
-Limitations exist when the script trie to separating barren soil from buildings, due to a similar spectral response.
-It is thus most valuable in rural regions with steep slopes, allowing to locate landslides by their shape, that facilitating rapid inventory of landslides in the event of disasters.
-Future use of a DEM would allow for better discrimination.
+Limitations exist when the script trying to separate barren soil from buildings and urban areas, due to a similar spectral response.
+Therefore, this script gets better results in rural regions along roads and built-up emplaced on steep slopes, where the landslides occurrence currently; facilitating the rapid mapping of landslides in case of disasters.
+For future improvements, we recommend the use of a digital elevation model as a mask to get better landslides discrimination concerning other covers.

 ## Author of the script
 - Alexander Ariza